 I have a Diploma in Clinical and Pastoral Counselling and a Certificate in Couples and Family Counselling.
 I am also a graduate of The Developmental Model of Couples Therapy training under Ellyn Bader Ph.D. at The Couples Institute.

-Whilst undergoing my training, and for a further 8 years, I was part of a team, with other counsellors and two Clinical Psychologists, in a challenging and busy cross cultural practice.
-I have been in private practice in Wiltshire for over three years.
+For nearly 10 years, I was part of a team, with other counsellors and two Clinical Psychologists, in a challenging and busy cross cultural practice abroad.
+I have been in private practice in the UK for over four years and am currently based at The Practice Rooms, Exeter.

 I love learning and am committed to my professional development, regularly taking different courses each year.
 I also value learning through interacting with others, following up on anything that challenges me and sharing it with the people I work with.
 I believe it’s important to take care of my own emotional, physical and spiritual health in order to be my best for my clients.